bischoffdev/property-aggregator/README.md

 #### Properties file in the application's class path

-If the properties file can be anywhere inside the application's class path, use this method to retrieve the path of the properties file:
+If the properties file can be anywhere inside the application's class path, use this method to retrieve them:

 ```
 PropertyAggregator propertyAggregator =